sequoiatree/teaching-cs/README.md

-# UC Berkeley's CS 370: Introduction to Teaching Computer Science
+# Introduction to Teaching Computer Science

-The official repository for UC Berkeley's CS 370: Introduction to Teaching Computer Science.
+The curriculum and infrastructure — including policies, website, assignments, assessments, etc. — for a class on teaching computer science effectively.

+Temporarily, some materials are available at [https://goo.gl/b7pgC9](https://goo.gl/b7pgC9).
+Soon they will all be available on this repository, for ease of access.

 ## Viewing the staff timeline